Gilles Chiasson: Theatre

 Chiasson originated on Broadway the role of Armand St. Just in THE SCARLET PIMPERNEL and Corporal William McEwen in The Civil War (musical).
 Both shows were nominated for the Tony Award for Best Musical, and Chiasson received an Outer Critics Circle Nomination for Best Supporting Actor in a Musical for The Civil War (musical).

-Chiasson theatre credits include many, many Off-Broadway and regional theatre productions, including the world premieres of the Mike Reid musical, A House Divided at Tennessee Repertory Theatre, Joanne Lessener and Joshua Rosenbaum’s Fermat's Last Tango at the York Theatre, and Elizabeth Swados’ GROUNDHOG at Manhattan Theatre Club.
+Chiasson theatre credits include many, many Off-Broadway and regional theatre productions, including the world premieres of the Mike Reid musical, A House Divided at Tennessee Repertory Theatre, Joanne Lessener and Joshua Rosenbaum's Fermat's Last Tango at the York Theatre, and Elizabeth Swados’ GROUNDHOG at Manhattan Theatre Club.

-Chiasson’s last appearance on Broadway was in the original cast of Baz Luhrmann’s production of La bohème.
+Chiasson's last appearance on Broadway was in the original cast of Baz Luhrmann's production of La bohème.
 He reprised his role when the show proceeded to Los Angeles, a move which led to his second act in production and development.

 Chiasson has worked as a freelance director, New York, Los Angeles, and Chicago.
-His productions include Way of the Wiseguy (Chicago Center for the Performing Arts), I’m Sorry (The Lounge Theatre, LA; New York International Fringe Festival, Into the Woods and Heading Home (Performing Arts Education Centers).
+His productions include Way of the Wiseguy (Chicago Center for the Performing Arts), I'm Sorry (The Lounge Theatre, LA; New York International Fringe Festival, Into the Woods and Heading Home (Performing Arts Education Centers).

-Chiasson went on to serve as Producing Director of LA's Reprise Theatre Company, alongside Artistic Director, Jason Alexander, during their 2010-11 and 2011-12 Seasons.
-The company received 17 Ovation Awards nominations for Chiasson's inaugural season as Producing Director, the most of any theatre company in Southern California, ultimately winning the Ovation for Best Production of a Musical for their revival of Cole Porter's Kiss Me, Kate (musical) as well as a Los Angeles Drama Critics Circle Award for their production of Cabaret (musical) during their 2011-12 season.
-During his tenure at Reprise, Chiasson presented acclaimed artists such as Barry Manilow, Barbara Cook, Patti LuPone, Betty Buckley, Ray Romano, Martin Short, and Sutton Foster in concert in venues throughout Los Angeles including the Saban Theatre in Beverly Hills and UCLA’s Royce Hall.
+Chiasson went on to serve as Producing Director of LA's Reprise Theatre Company, alongside artistic director, Jason Alexander, during their 2010-11 and 2011-12 Seasons.
+The company received 17 Ovation Awards nominations for Chiasson's inaugural season as Producing Director, the most of any theatre company in Southern California, ultimately winning the Ovation for Best Production of a Musical for their revival of Cole Porter's Kiss Me, Kate (musical) as well as a Los Angeles Drama Critics Circle Award for their production of Cabaret (musical) during their 2011–12 season.
+During his tenure at Reprise, Chiasson presented acclaimed artists such as Barry Manilow, Barbara Cook, Patti LuPone, Betty Buckley, Ray Romano, Martin Short, Seth Rudetsky and Sutton Foster in concert in venues throughout Los Angeles including the Saban Theatre in Beverly Hills and UCLA's Royce Hall.

-Chiasson currently heads up the LVUSD Beacon for the Arts Fund and serves as Director of Theater Operations of The Performing Arts Education Centers (the PAECs) located in Calabasas and Agoura Hills, CA. These two state-of-the-art theater complexes consist of two buildings in two locations, each having a 650+ seat Mainstage, a 100-seat Black Box, professionally equipped scene and costume shop, and all requisite support spaces and using Vendini for ticketing.
+From there, Chiasson went on to head up the LVUSD Beacon for the Arts Fund and serve as Director of Theater Operations of The Performing Arts Education Centers (the PAECs) located in Calabasas and Agoura Hills, CA. These two state-of-the-art theater complexes consist of two buildings in two locations, each having a 650+ seat Mainstage, a 100-seat Black Box, professionally equipped scene and costume shop, and all requisite support spaces.